 Road Trip!
 We love Champaign-Urbana but there’s a great big world out there to explore with your family

-Summer is a fun time to hit the road with your kids and venture beyond Champaign-Urbana, so get some new ideas on where to go this year
+Summer is a fun time to hit the road with your kids, so we offer some new ideas on where to go this year

 Having fun in Champaign-Urbana in the summer isn’t hard to do.
 But summer is an ideal time to travel — aside from dodging orange construction barrels — and road trips that won’t break your piggy bank are highly valued.
 So we’re offering our list of ideas for summer road trips from Champaign-Urbana.

 RELATED: Looking for ideas closer to home?
 We have a long list of day trips — destinations that do not require an overnight stay!